Rokudo's Bad Girls: Manga

 Written and illustrated by Yūji Nakamura, Rokudō no Onna-tachi was serialized in Akita Shoten's Weekly Shōnen Champion magazine from June 23, 2016, to April 8, 2021.
 It has been collected into twenty-six tankōbon volumes.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on January 18, 2023.
-It is produced by Satelight and directed by Keiya Saitō, with scripts supervised by Yūichirō Momose, character designs by Shinya Segawa, sub-character designs by Hideaki Ōnishi, mechanical designs by Hiroyuki Taiga, and prop designs by Yasuyoshi Uetsu and Tomoaki Chishima.
-The series is set to premiere on April 8, 2023, on Tokyo MX and other networks.
+It is produced by Satelight and directed by Keiya Saitō, with scripts supervised by Yūichirō Momose, character designs by Shinya Segawa, sub-character designs by Hideaki Ōnishi, mechanical designs by Hiroyuki Taiga, prop designs by Yasuyoshi Uetsu and Tomoaki Chishima, and music composed by Takatsugu Wakabayashi.
+The series aired from April 8 to June 24, 2023, on Tokyo MX and other networks.
 The opening theme song is "Endless Labyrinth" by EverdreaM, while the ending theme song is "Love Will Find A Way" by The Rampage from Exile Tribe.
+Crunchyroll streamed the series worldwide outside of Asia, while Muse Communication licensed it for the rest of Asia-Pacific and India, and streamed it on its YouTube channel.